 The Epix library

 The Epix film library is quite impressive, with a massive roster of classic and contemporary Hollywood films and indie darlings.
-These include recent blockbusters like A Quiet Place, Daddy’s Home, A Simple Favor, Bumblebee, Fences, Barbershop: The Next Cut, and Me Before You, along with classic film franchises including James Bond, Rocky, Mission Impossible, and Star Trek.
+These include recent blockbusters and indies like The Lost City, The Wrath of Man, The Wolf of Snow Hollow, and Love and Monsters, along with classic films like The Warriors, Night of the Living Dead, and Escape from Alcatraz.
+You can also check out franchises including James Bond, The Hunger Games, and Star Trek.

 Availability varies, with some titles cycled out to make room for new films every two weeks.

 Where things get a little more exclusive at Epix is in the selection of originals.
 Like its fellow premium cable networks like HBO and Showtime, Epix produces a wide variety of critically-acclaimed original content.

 Epix original titles range from polished procedurals and genre series to enlightening and informative docuseries.